MadDogTechnology/devoware-utils/homonculus-config/README.md

-# yaml-configuration
+# homonculus-config
-The **yaml-configuration** library encapsulates logic used to automatically bind a YAML configuration file to a corresponding [Jackson](https://github.com/FasterXML/jackson) annotated configuation class of your own design.
+The **homonculus-config** library encapsulates logic used to automatically bind a YAML configuration file to a corresponding [Jackson](https://github.com/FasterXML/jackson) annotated configuation class of your own design.
 The library also includes functionality to allow for configuration classes with validation annotations to be validated in accordance with the [JSR 303 - Bean Validation](http://beanvalidation.org/1.0/spec/) specification.
-This library is a variation of the [DropWizard](http://www.dropwizard.io/1.0.0/docs/) configuration library adapted for standalone Java service applications which do not include a Jersey/Jetty container (see [homonculus](https://github.com/cpdevoto/devoware-utils/tree/master/homonculus)).
+This library is a variation of the [DropWizard](http://www.dropwizard.io/1.0.0/docs/) configuration library adapted for standalone Java service applications which do not include a Jersey/Jetty container (see [homonculus](https://github.com/cpdevoto/devoware-utils/tree/master/homonculus-core)).

-## Using the yaml-configuration library
+## Using the homonculus-config library

 ### YAML configuration file